-- in the dataset; 3) it would be unlikely not to observe local formation occurring while on a measurement platform that is moving through the MBL source region; and 4) previous measurements (e.g. Koponen et al., 2002) have observed frequent nucleation populations where mode diameters were almost never below 5 nm, suggesting local formation is unlikely.
+formation upwind of the measurement location, a number of factors make it unlikely: (1) the long duration of elevated particle concentrations (order of days) suggests a large homogeneous source, rather than local surface formation; (2) the absence of growth in the data set; (3) it would be unlikely not to observe local formation occurring while on a measurement platform that is moving through the MBL source region; and (4) previous measurements (e.g. Koponen et al., 2002) have observed frequent nucleation populations where mode diameters were almost never below 5 nm, suggesting that local formation is unlikely.
 Consequently, the AFT is significantly more plausible as a source region.
-Numerous - studies have previously observed enhanced aerosol number concentrations in the AFT (e.g. lto et al., 1986; Osada et al., 2006; Hara et al., 2011b), and even more have suggested it as the dominant source region of Antarctic aerosol (lto, 1989, 1993, 1995; Virkkula et al., 2009; Asmi et al., 2010; Järvinen et al., 2013; Koponen et al., 2003).
-We speculate that the absence of signs of growth in the data presented in this study could be a result of conden sational growth halting, possibly due to exhaustion of the precursor source, prior to reaching
+Numerous studies have previously observed enhanced aerosol number concentrations in the AFT (e.g. Ito et al., 1986; Osada et al., 2006; Hara et al., 2011b), and even more have suggested it as the dominant source region of Antarctic aerosol (Ito, 1989, 1993, 1995; Virkkula et al., 2009; Asmi et al., 2010; Järvinen et al., 2013; Koponen et al., 2003).
+We speculate that the absence of signs of growth in the data presented in this study could be a result of condensational growth halting, possibly due to exhaustion of the precursor source, prior to reaching the measurement location.

-Secondly, trajectory data suggest that the sea ice region of East Antarctica is atmospherically distinct from the latitudinally adjacent regions.
-This is also supported by the contrasting concentrations between the regions, with low concentrations observed in our data (Fig. 1) and in the literature (e.g. Brechtel et al., 1998; Wiedensohlet et al., 1997) for locations north of the Polar Front, as well as those observed at other permanent research stations on the Antarctic coast and continent, as discussed above.
+Secondly, trajectory data suggest that the sea-ice region of East Antarctica is atmospherically distinct from the latitudinally adjacent regions.
+This is also supported by the contrasting concentrations between the regions, with low concentrations observed in our data (Fig. 1) and in the literature (e.g. Brechtel et al., 1998; Wiedensohlet et al., 1997) for locations north of the polar front, as well as those observed at other permanent research stations on the Antarctic coast and continent, as discussed above.
 This suggests that existing measurements on the continent or in the Southern Ocean may not be representative of the region as a whole.